-$$h = \frac{1}{3} \arctan 2 \left(18566 - 6750x, \\ 15\sqrt{-202500x^2 + 1113960x - 903522} \right)$$
+$$h = \frac{1}{3} \arctan 2 \left( x = 18566 - 6750m, y = 15\sqrt{-202500m^2 + 1113960m - 903522} \right)$$

-In section 4 we derive MOS (c, dtx, cr, lr, pack) values from PESQ measurements.
+In Section 4, we derive MOS (c, dtx, cr, lr, pack) values from PESQ measurements.
 In a real implementation, the values would typically be stored in a table for efficiency reasons.
 If the table does not contain a parameter but only a next higher and next lower value, the MOS value is calculated by linear interpolation of available values.

-3.2 Sink Side
+3.2.
+Sink Side

-At the receiver we like to introduce a novel view on quality: The quality is degraded by a continues flow of impairment events that relate directly to a single psychophysical stimulus.
+At the receiver, we like to introduce a novel view on quality: The quality is degraded by a continues flow of impairment events that relate directly to a single psychophysical stimulus.
 An impairment event decreases the quality of the transmission temporally.
-It starts at some point in time t{start} and lasts until t{end} , when it is not notable anymore.
+It starts at some point in time $t{\text{start}}$ and lasts until $t{\text{end}}$ , when it is not notable anymore.
 In a VoIP system, three different events cause an impairment.
-First if one or multiple consecutive frames get lost, the quality decreases as the receiver-side concealment algorithm can not extrapolate the acoustic signal.
-Second, if the playout scheduler changes the playout time, the speech may be impaired (Fig. 5).
-Last, switching the coding mode or coding rate can cause "clicking" sounds (Fig. 4).
+First, if one or multiple consecutive frames get lost, the quality decreases as the receiver-side concealment algorithm cannot extrapolate the acoustic signal.
+Second, if the playout scheduler changes the playout time, the speech may be impaired (Fig. 6).
+Last, switching the coding mode or coding rate can cause "clicking" sounds (Fig. 5).

 Impairment events can be measured by the duration and the strength of distortion.
-Let us define a measure, which has been applied in a similar context (Hoene et al., 2003).
+Let us define a measure that has been applied in a similar context (Hoene et al., 2003).
 If a sample is encoded, transmitted and decoded, the maximal achievable quality of transmission is limited to the coding performance, which depends on the codec algorithm, its implementation and the sample content (as some samples are more suitable to be compressed than others).
-For a sample s, which is coded with the encoding and decoder implementation c, the quality of transmission is MOS(s, c).
+For a sample s, which is coded with the encoder and decoder implementation c, the quality of transmission is MOS(s, c).
 The sample s has a length of t(s) seconds.
 One should note that the length of a sample excludes the leading and subsequent periods of silence, which are usually not relevant to perceptual quality.
-If impairment events occur, the resulting quality is described by $MOS(s, c, e_1, e_2, \ldots)$.
-The values of e_x describe the impairment events at position x.
+If impairment events occur, the resulting quality is described by $MOS(s, c, e_1, e_2, ...)$ .
+The values of $e_x$ describe the impairment events at position x.